It's officially Spring!

-After what feels like a wet, cold and frosty Winter, it's exciting to see a couple of days creep into the 20's this week!
-While Spring is officially a few days off, it certainly feels like Spring in the Air.
+After what feels like a wet, cold and frosty Winter, it's exciting to see a couple of days creep into the high 20's this week!
+Even better, our first bout of warm weather is right on cue.
 So what does this mean for your lawn?

 Spring is by far the best time of year for lawns – with the combination of warmth and rain, lawns literally jump out of the ground.
 It’s the season for installing instant turf, sowing seed, fertilising, repairing damage and renovation works like coring, scarifying and topdressing.

-This Winter has been particularly cold and frosty.
-If you have a couch, kikuyu or buffalo lawn, this would mean that you may have lost a fair bit of colour bought on by the repetitive freezing of the lawn blades.
-This year, we've had a lot of frosty mornings so for many lawn lovers, Spring can’t come quick enough!
-As the ambient temperatures increase, so too does the soil temperature which is what triggers lawn to climb out of Winter dormancy.
+This Winter has been particularly cold and wet.
+If you have a couch, Kikuyu or buffalo lawn, this would mean that you may have lost a fair bit of colour bought on by cold, damp conditions.
+As the ambient temperature increases, so too does the soil temperature which is what triggers the lawn to climb out of Winter dormancy.
 While I've already seen some improvement in our display lawns, recovery times will usually extend through September into October.

-How quickly will lawn take to regain its colour?
+How quickly will the lawn take to regain its colour?

 - Kikuyu will be fast to regenerate colour, showing good progress from early September